xcart/xc5-manual/en/look_and_feel/translating_your_stores_user_interface_to_other_languages.md

 If you want to translate X-Cart into a language for which no translation is available in the X-Cart Marketplace, contact us at {% link "developers@x-cart.com" mailto:developers@x-cart.com %}.
 We will explain how this can be done and how you can get money out of it.

-To install a language translation module from X-Cart Marketplace:
+To install a language translation module from the X-Cart Marketplace:

-1. In your store's Admin area, select **Modules**, then click __View more addons in Marketplace__ to go to X-Cart Marketplace.
+1. In your store's Admin area, select **My addons**, then click __View more addons in Marketplace__ to go to the X-Cart Marketplace.

 2. Locate the translation you require.
 For example, enter "translation" in the search field to find all translation modules in the Marketplace:
     ![]({{site.baseurl}}/attachments/6389832/8716781.png)